 Very Very Old Fitzgerald

 Very Old Fitzgerald was one of the rare instances where something labeled "A Collector's Item" actually did become a collectors item.
-It's probably because of that designation and fancy packaging that many bottles have survived to today.
+It's probably because of that phrase and the fancy packaging that many bottles have survived to today.

 Old bottles of Old Fitzgerald are particularly valuable because of the association with the Stitzel-Weller Distillery, whose whiskey has become highly sought after by enthusiasts.
 Julian "Pappy" Van Winkle ran Stitzel-Weller after the repeal of Prohibition through 1964, and Pappy became a legend amond bourbon aficionados.
 Stitzel-Weller was closed in 1992, which also helped drive the distillery's mystique.
 In 2013, plans were announced to reopen.

 Very Old Fitzgerald was "Bottled in Bond," which means it was issued at 100 proof under US government supervision.
 However, some BIB versions were not 100 proof.
 Those were for export, and US labeling rules didn't apply.

 Collectors will usually prize the highest the "100% Pappy" bourbons that were distilled and bottled while Pappy Van Winkle was still running things (pre-1965).
 But his son Julian Van Winkle Jr. continued to supervise the brand through 1972, and his involvement was no small potatoes.

 Very Old Fitzgeralds are often found with a personalized label -- typically on the shoulder -- stating that it was bottled for a person or organization.
 This was a service promoted around the holiday season, similar to the way you can get a custom-engraved bottle of Johnnie Walker Blue today.
 Other editions were special releases, bottled exclusively for certain people and organizations (notably the Chicago Blackhawks and Wirtz family), and some may read "Barrel 121 Proof" on the shoulder label.